XiaotaoChen/model-quantization/doc/detection.md

 ln -s ../model-quantization/weights .
 ```

-The custom project [custom detectron2](https://github.com/blueardour/detectron2) and [custom AdelaiDet](https://github.com/blueardour/uofa-AdelaiDet) will upgrade regularly from origin repo.
+The custom project [custom detectron2](https://github.com/blueardour/detectron2) and [custom AdelaiDet](https://github.com/blueardour/uofa-AdelaiDet) will upgrade regularly from the origin repo.

 Similar with the orignal project, `custom AdelaiDet` depends on `custom detectron2`.
-Install those two projects based on the original install instructions.
+Install the two projects based on the original install instructions.

 3. make sure the symbol link is correct.
 ```